matthew-andrews/mattandre.ws/source/_posts/8-tips-for-better-negotiation.md

 About yourself

 - What are your goals?
-How are they prioritized?
+How are they prioritised?
 - What are the issues to be negotiated and how important are they are to you?
 - What is your BATNAs — best alternative to negotiated agreement
 - What would be the minimum terms you would accept?